helue23/roundrobin-scheduler/README.md

 # roundrobin-scheduler
-Simulated round robin process scheduler
+Simulated round robin process scheduler written in Java

 ## Goal
 Building a round robin preemptive scheduler to organize the work of processes in a computing system.